adbiswas/COMPASS/README.md

 g.
 Pocket-Source, Frequency, Score, and Consensus are the four columns that make up the SPDP-Score.

 h.
 Pocket-Source gives the name of the PDB ID and the pocket details, the next column Frequency Score gives the total frequency of that pocket.

-# Algorithm
-Input: Directory containing pocket files
-Output: Categorized pocket matches and similarity scores

-1. Initialize empty data structures for residue and similarity data.

-2. For each file in the directory:
-   a.
-Read the file and add metadata (Pocket and Source identifiers).
-   b.
-Filter rows for C-alpha atoms and extract residue information.
-   c.
-Format and append residue and pocket data to the main dataset.

-3. Compare residues to identify similar pockets across chains.

-4. Save residue similarity data to an intermediate file.

-5. Remove duplicate pocket IDs and generate unique matches.

-6. Categorize pockets into:
-   a.
-Similar pockets in the same protein.
-   b.
-Similar pockets in different proteins.

-7. Remove duplicate entries from each category.

-8. Compute and score redundancy-free pocket matches.

-9. Save categorized matches and scores to output files.

 # Profiling of Interactions
 The folder called 'Interaction Profile' has the 3D structures of the pockets reveal eight different ligand-protein interactions.